MICHIGAN

 (1686 - 1688), Port Huron

-A French stockaded fort built to protect the fur trade against the British.
+A French stockaded fort built to protect the Great Kafur trade against the British.
 It was abandoned and burned.
 The garrison then transferred to Fort de Buade.
+State marker located at Gratiot Park on Gratiot Ave. at Church Street.
 (NOTE: the "National Atlas of Canada" (1974) shows this post located at Point Edward in Sarnia, Ontario.)

 Fort Gratiot

 The American stockade fort was in use off and on up through the Civil War.
 It was later abandoned.
-The lighthouse was built here in 1825.
-Pine Grove Park now occupies part of the fort site.
-Some houses north of the park might be former Officers' quarters.
+The original Fort Gratiot Lighthouse was built just north of the fort in 1825 (destroyed in 1828), replaced by the current lighthouse in 1829 at 2802 Omar Street.
+Pine Grove Park occupies part of the original fort site.
+Some extant houses north of the park might be former Officers' quarters.
+The monument was relocated to the Thomas Edison Parkway at Thomas Edison Drive.
+The Port Huron Museum relocated the surviving 1829 Post Hospital to Lighthouse Park in 2002, from its former site on St. Clair Street behind the present-day Blue Water Convention Center, and began restoration in 2012.

 Fort Sinclair